 Our findings contribute to the literature in the following ways.
 First, by examining new product introductions instead of R&D spending and patents, we offer the first investigation of the going-public effect that relies on actual innovations introduced to the market.
 As such, we argue that our empirical approach offers a more valid test of the going-public effect.
-Second, the use of actual new product introductions allows us to include new market entry as a type of innovation that might be influenced by firms going public.
-Specifically, we demonstrate that both productlevel and market-level forms of risky innovation may be influenced by stock market incentives.
+Second, the use of actual new product introductions enables us to include new market entry as a type of innovation that might be influenced by firms going public.
+Specifically, we demonstrate that both product-level and market-level forms of risky innovation are influenced by stock market incentives.

-Third, while existing literature using a quasi-experimental approach has focused on technology sectors, we focus on firms in the CPG sector which face unique regimes to appropriate value from innovations.
-By showing that the going-public effect does occur in this sector and that it does so over a thirty-year period, we add to the generalizability of the going-public effect.
-Examining this industry also allows us to offer the risk-reduction prong of the going-public effect as a reason CPG firms may use an SKU-proliferation strategy.
-This extends literature which has viewed it as a strategy to deter entry (Kekre and Srinivasan 1990) or to signal quality (Draganaska and Jain 2005).
+Third, whereas existing literature using a quasiexperimental approach has focused on technology sectors, we focus on firms in the CPG sector, which face unique regimes to appropriate value from innovations.
+By showing that the going-public effect does occur in this sector and that it does so over a 30-year period, we add to the generalizability of the going-public effect.
+Examining this industry also enables us to offer the risk-reduction prong of the going-public effect as a reason CPG firms may use an SKU-proliferation strategy.
+This extends literature that has viewed SKU proliferation as a strategy to deter entry (Kekre and Srinivasan 1990) or to signal quality (Draganska and Jain 2005).